 No one is going to say that Bangkok is an easy city to navigate.
 Near-constant congestion, poorly paved sidewalks, non-existent pedestrian crossing areas… that’s just a start.
-Now imagine that from the point of view of someone who uses a wheelchair.
-Suddenly these difficulties seem like insurmountable obstacles.
+Now imagine that from the point of view of someone confined to a wheelchair

 Not this week.
 Evo’s voice (as you noticed) is giving out.
 We’ll try again next week.

 Drop us a line over at bangkokpodcast.com, or leave a review for us on iTunes or Google Play.
 Oh, and we have a Facebook page!
 You can even Tweet to the show @bangkokpodcast or us personally at @bkkgreg or @evoterra.
 We’ll see you next week on The Bangkok Podcast!